 An opportunity to say the Jesus Prayer is held fortnightly at Chadlington on Thursdays.
 It is an ancient form of prayer which repeats a simple sentence ‘Lord Jesus Christ, Son of God, have mercy on me, a sinner’.
 Some people use a prayer rope to keep themselves focused on the prayer, but it isn’t necessary.
 It is a simple way to enter into prayer with God, to bring your concerns and anxiety to him and find a peaceful place to know God’s mercy.

 6.30 Sunday Evening Service

-We offer a short evening service about once a month which may take different forms, such as Evensong, Quiet Prayer, or Taizé.
+We occasionally offer a short evening service about which may take different forms, such as Evensong, Quiet Prayer, or Taizé.
 They are designed to be quiet, reflective services.
 You can find information about specific services and dates in the Benefice diary or in our weekly Bulletin available to download or subscribe to here.